211225347/Smart-Academic-Library-Assistance-System-SALAS-/reflection7.md

 "Awaiting Feedback," all of which would be appropriate in a real production team.
 But for a solo academic project, those columns would have no cards in them for most of the sprint, making the board cluttered rather than clear.
-Kanban's power comes from simplicity — a board with eight columns where six are always empty is worse than a board with five columns that accurately reflects where the work is.
+Kanban's power comes from simplicity, a board with eight columns where six are always empty is worse than a board with five columns that accurately reflects where the work is.

 ---